Adversarr/tinygs/README.md

 Known Issues:
 1. single GPU support only.
 2. no Python interface yet.
+3. batch_size=1 is a must.
-3. not optimized for other platforms, only Linux is supported.
+4. not optimized for other platforms, only Linux is supported.

 # Acknowledgements